Oakland, California based … but West Coast nomadic for my work

 I’m an independent book researcher, credited in 16 best-selling books and four book series.

-Until 2009, I worked at About.com as city editor for the San Francisco website, covering civic and cultural issues and events.
+Until 2009, I worked at About.com as city editor and writer for the San Francisco website, covering civic and cultural issues and events.

 I’ve been certified as a California state wildlife rehabilitator, completed 24-hour Hazwoper training for oil spill response, received certification in Wildlife Emergency Response training for field rescue, and volunteered for Emergency Animal Rescue Service, a domestic animal rescue for disaster mobilization.